 Perfumer Jean-Paul Guerlain

-Champs Elysee starts off with competing notes of a sharp sweetness and an insecticide-floral.
-They merge for a bit, then the insecticide (which I’d hoped would win) gives way to a sweet, bland floral.
+Champs Elysee starts off like two different floral bases competing for the upper hand: a sweet bouquet and an insecticide-floral.
+They merge for a bit, then the insecticide (which I’d hoped would win) gives way to a bland sweetness.
 It’s blaring, though.
 It’s like sitting near a very loud conversation in a language you don’t understand.
 You can’t escape the volume, but you haven’t the least idea what’s actually going on.
-It comes at you from every angle, but isn’t intriguing.
-While it hits a number of strong tones, sweet, floral, bright (fluorescent) metallic, it becomes tiresome very quickly.
+Champs Elysée comes at you from every angle, but isn’t intriguing.
+While it hits a number of strong tones—sweet, floral, bright (fluorescent) metallic—it becomes tiresome very quickly.

 I find Champs Elysee very off-putting, but I must admit that this type of perfume isn’t my bag and I have trouble here distinguishing between what doesn’t appeal to me and what is in fact unsuccessful overall.